Arable farming

 We have partnerships with various projects that send residual flows of various origins to the fields from within a 5 kilometre radius:

-These sorts of partnerships are encouraged by the water authorities in order to prevent flooding as much as possible.
-If the soil is able to collect and retain more water as a result of these interventions, this creates a win-win situation for all parties involved.
+The Water Board organises these types of collaborations to prevent flooding as much as possible.
+When the soil can absorb and retain more water thanks to these measures, it creates a win-win situation for all parties involved.